Stability and comparability of meritocratic beliefs in school-age students: A measurement invariance approach across time and cohorts

 Model fit was assessed following the guidelines of Brown (2015), using several indices: the Comparative Fit Index (CFI) and the Tucker-Lewis Index (TLI), with acceptable values above 0.95; the Root Mean Square Error of Approximation (RMSEA), with values below 0.06 indicating good fit; and the Chi-square statistic (acceptable fit indicated by p > 0.05 and a Chi-square/df ratio < 3).

-A key contribution of this study lies in assessing the metric stability of the measurement model through factorial invariance testing (Davidov et al., 2014).
+A key contribution of this study is the assessment of the metric stability of the measurement model using factorial invariance testing (Davidov et al., 2014).
 We implemented two complementary strategies: invariance across cohorts (primary vs. secondary school students) and longitudinal invariance using two panel waves.
-Given the ordinal nature of the items, we estimated measurement invariance using methods appropriate for ordered categorical measures, following Liu et al. (2017) analysis.
+Given the ordinal nature of the items, we estimated measurement invariance using methods appropriate for ordered categorical measures, following the analysis by Liu et al. (2017).
 Setting a hierarchical approach, we tested four nested models: configural (equal factorial structure), metric (equal factor loadings), scalar (equal intercepts and thresholds), and strict invariance (equal residual variances).

 In addition to the traditional Chi-square difference test for model comparisons, we used changes in fit indices to assess invariance: a change in CFI (\Delta \geq -0.010) and RMSEA (\Delta \geq 0.0) were adopted as more robust and sample-size-independent criteria, following Chen’s recommendations (2007).